olli991/mib-std2-pq-zr-toolbox/README.md

 A: Just run Tools->Clean SWDL history and keep only non-duplicated FW updates.
 Then reboot the unit and clear ODB error with any software that can do that.

 Q: Can I make eMMC backup of my unit?
-How big is eMMC and why should I use exFAT/NTFS formatted SD card for doing this?
 A: Use `Dump->eMMC content (exFAT/NTFS SD card/USB drive + ~7.3 GB free space required)` menu.
 As most of the units have 7.3 GB eMMC chips, you cannot use FAT32 formatted media as the max filesize on FAT32 is 4 GB.
-It is highly advice to use exFAT/NTFS formatted SD card because USB port on MIB STD2 is capped to 5 MB/s while SD slot and SD card Class 10 allows to achieve the dump speed upto 10 GB/s and the dump finishes in 15 minutes :)
+It is strongly recommended to use exFAT/NTFS formatted SD card because USB port on MIB STD2 is capped to 5 MB/s.
+SD slot and Class 10 SD card allow to achieve the dump speed upto 10 GB/s so the process finishes in just 15 minutes :)
 ```